Creating a Safe Sleep Space for Babies

 Are crib mobiles safe?

-Crib mobiles do not pose an inherent safety risk—if they’re used correctly.
+Crib mobiles do not pose an inherent safety risk—if they’re installed and used correctly.
 Hang your mobile high enough that your baby cannot grab or pull on it, even after they’re able to stand up.
-Avoid any mobiles that have ribbons or strings that can cause strangulation, and be sure to install them securely so they cannot fall.
+Avoid any mobiles that have ribbons or strings that can cause strangulation.

 New products are constantly being marketed for safe sleep.
 No matter the product, it’s important to stay informed.
 The U.S. Consumer Product Safety Commission (CPSC) is a trusted source for information about safety recalls and hazards.
 Use their recall search tool to check the safety of your sleep space products, and sign up for their newsletter to get important safety information updates.

-If you are thinking about painting your baby’s crib or using an older painted crib, there are some important factors to consider.
+If you are thinking about painting your baby’s, there are some important factors to consider.

 When choosing a baby-safe paint for your crib, check the label to ensure it’s: